microsoft/aroworkshop/_entries/04-03 run_cicd_pipeline.md

 After the pipeline execution is completed, please review the execution result on the web console.
 You also can login to the Jenkins console to check out the detail.

 {% collapsible %}
-If everything works fine, you will be albe to see all pipeline stages completed successfully, as it shown below.
+If everything works fine, you will be able to see all pipeline stages completed successfully, as it shown below.
 The sample application was built and deployed into project `Dev` and `Stage`.

 ![CiCD Result](media/cicd-pipeline-result.png)